Close-up of person and horse with their heads close to one another, looking into each other's eyes

 Translating knowledge into practice via industry guidelines and industry resources

-Knowledge gained through each avenue of the RCVM@OVC research program will be used to inform industry guidelines in veterinary medicine — specifically, to support training in clinical communication, teamwork, virtual care, and accessing care, by bolstering the spectrum of relationships involved in the profession.
+Knowledge gained through each avenue of the RCVM@OVC research program is being used to inform industry guidelines in veterinary medicine — specifically, to support training in clinical communication, teamwork, virtual care, accessing care, and the human-animal relationship, by bolstering the spectrum of relationships involved in the profession.
+One example of such knowledge translation is a new textbook resource written by Dr. Jason Coe and collaborator Dr. Jane Shaw, designed to strengthen clinical communication skills in veterinary practice:

 Textbook by Drs.
 Coe and Shaw